geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

   </ul>
   </li>
 <br><br>
-<li><strong>STEPS TO PERFORM THIS TASK USING EXCEL.</strong> Since you are at this step, you have chosen to use Excel to export the table data into a SharePoint list in the IT Services site.
+<li><strong>START HERE TO USE EXCEL TO PERFORM THIS TASK.</strong> Since you are at this step, you have chosen to use Excel to export the table data into a SharePoint list in the IT Services site.
   <br><br>Confirm that the <strong>Service Request System.xlsx </strong>and <strong>xlsx</strong> files are present in the<strong> Documents</strong> folder.
 The <strong>Service Request System</strong> spreadsheet contains copies of the service request tickets from Adatum&rsquo;s old ticketing system.
 The Backup file is simply a copy of the Service Request System file that was created for precautionary purposes.
   <br><br>Double-click the <strong>Service Request System.xlsx </strong>file to open it.</li>
 <li>If a <strong>Sign in to set up Office</strong> window appears, select the <strong>X</strong> in the upper right corner to close it.</li>